-A system of standardized flagging colors have been established to reduce the potential for confusion during construction where there are multiple or overlapping areas are being identified.
-Due to a large number of Environmentally Sensitive Sites the flagging has grouped and categorized, each category.
-This color pattern used to identify categories is found below and is also identified with the ESS in the associated CEnvPP Mapbook.
+A system of standardized flagging colors have been established to reduce the potential for confusion during construction where there are multiple or overlapping areas being identified.
+Due to a large number of ESS, the flagging has grouped and categorized each category.
+The color pattern used to identify categories is found below and is also identified with the ESS in the associated CEnvPP Mapbook.